spolu/settle/site/content/documentation.md

 - **stan@foobar.com[USD.2] 320** represents **$3.20** issued by Stan.
 - **info@sightglasscofee.com:AU-LAIT.0 2**: represents **2 au laits** issued by
   Sightglass Coffee.
-"Au laits" are not fungible and therefore have scale of 0.
+"Au laits" are not divisible and therefore have scale of 0.

 ## Authentication and registration